zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 to pallet-balances), as well as the distribution of fees.

 The liquidity tree is a binary segment tree.
-Each node represents one liquidity provider and stores what their stake in the pool is and how much fees they're owed.
-As opposed to a naked list, the liquidity tree solves one particular
+Each node represents one liquidity provider and stores their stake in the pool and how much fees they're owed.
+As opposed to a naked list, the liquidity tree solves one particular problem:
-problem: Naively distributing fees every time a trade is executed takes `O(liquidity_providers)`, which is unacceptable.
+Naively distributing fees every time a trade is executed requires `O(liquidity_providers)` operations, which is unacceptable.
 The problem is solved by lazily distributing fees using lazy propagation.
 Whenever changes are made to a node in the tree, e.g. an LP joins, leaves or withdraws fees, fees are then lazily propagated to the corresponding node of the tree before any other changes are enacted.
 This brings the complexity of distributing fees to constant time, while lazy propagation only requires `O(log(liquidity_providers))` operations.

 The design of the liquidity tree is based on [Azuro-protocol/LiquidityTree](https://github.com/Azuro-protocol/LiquidityTree).